 NOTE 2: For tuition purposes, an international student is defined as someone who is not a U.S. citizen, permanent resident, refuge, or political asylee.
 The student must have a valid, unexpired INS documents and present them to the Student Records office.

-To appeal residency status, contact the registrar.
+To appeal residency status, contact Enrollment Services.

 New Jersey residents who live outside of Mercer County and wish to attend MCCC can apply for chargeback tuition support.
 Chargeback enables a student to pay in-county tuition rates.
 The difference in tuition will be paid by the student's home county.

 Chargeback requests may be approved by the home county for the following reasons: